drabo/minikube/README.md

 minikube version: v1.1.1
 ```

+Kubectl shows only the client information because the server relates to the Kubernetes cluster that is still not created:

 ```shell
 $ kubectl version
 Client Version: version.Info{Major:"1", Minor:"14", GitVersion:"v1.14.0", GitCommit:"641856db18352033a0d96dbc99153fa3b27298e5", GitTreeState:"clean", BuildDate:"2019-03-25T15:53:57Z", GoVersion:"go1.12.1", Compiler:"gc", Platform:"windows/amd64"}
 Unable to connect to the server: dial tcp 127.0.0.1:8080: connectex: No connection could be made because the target machine actively refused it.
 ```

-kubectl showed only the client information because the server relates to the Kubernetes cluster that is still not created.
+As well, helm shows only the client information:

 ```shell
 $ helm version